Why Influencers Ghost Brands?

 The uncomfortable truth about your ghost rate

-If more than 20% of your confirmed creators go quiet before delivery, the issue isn’t creator reliability.
-It’s a systemic signal.
+If more than 20% of your confirmed creators go quiet before delivery, the issue is not creator reliability.
+It is a systemic signal.
 Your outreach is probably generic.
 Your brief is probably overcrowded.
 Your follow-up cadence is functional but not relational.
 And your off-campaign communication is probably nonexistent.

 None of this is a character flaw.
-It’s a process design problem.
+It is a process design problem.
 And process design problems have solutions.
+The FTC disclosure rules are non-negotiable, but everything else about the experience is yours to redesign.
 Sixty percent of consumers trust creators who feel relatable and authentic.
-But that authenticity starts with how you treat the creator long before any content goes live.
+That authenticity starts with how you treat the creator long before any content goes live.

 The creator who feels genuinely valued produces content that looks nothing like an ad.
 The creator who feels like a vendor produces content that looks exactly like one.
 Your audience can tell the difference.
 And so can your conversion rate.